brookskindle/brookskindle.github.io/app/posts/contributing-to-open-source.md

 * I asked for permission

 Asking for permission is a great thing to do and in most cases will improve the likelyhood of a change being accepted.
-The tradeoff, however, is that you become obligated to work on and finish the change.
+The tradeoff, however, is that you feel obligated to work on and finish what has been started.
 In my case, this made matters worse.

-## else:
+## else:  # success case

 This past week I made a relatively small contribution to the open source python library, setuptools.
 For those who are unfamiliar, setuptools is a python library designed to make packaging and distributing python projects easy.
-It is built on top of its predecessor library, `distutils`.
+It is built on top of its predecessor library, distutils.

 It was the "Hello, world!" of open source contributions and while its functional significance might barely be realized or acknowledged, the purpose